azer/prova-retired/README.md

 ## Features

 - No configuration needed.
-- NodeJS and browsers supported.
-All you need is to pass `-b` parameter.
-It browsefies and serves the source code for you.
+- It's quite simple, run `prova` command to run on Node, add `-b` parameter to run on browsers (browserifies for you)
-- Keep the browsers open, your tests will be run on any code change automatically.
+- Keep the browsers always open, it enables watchify as well, so your browser will run your tests automatically
-- Headless testing with PhantomJS with `-bv` parameter.
+- Headless testing is simple as well, run tests in PhantomJS by `-bv` parameter.
 - Beautified error output that show failing lines.
 - ChaiJS is injected to every module to avoid repeating.
+If don't prefer injection, pass `-V` to avoid it.
 - Mostly compatible with Mocha.

 ## Install